Also known as “watering down”, “decreasing the concentration”, a component of assimilative capacity.

 What is it?

-For decades, the approach to pollution management was to increase dilution.
-There was even a saying: “The solution to pollution is dilution."
+For decades, the approach to contaminants, also referred to as pollution in wastewater management, was to increase dilution.
+There is even a saying: “The solution to pollution is dilution.”
 Adding water (diluting) and decreasing the concentration of a pollutant was thought to reduce negative impacts on the environment.

-The principal of dilution is true in that the natural environment, specifically aquatic ecosystems, have capacity to absorb and degrade a certain amount of pollutants.
+The principle of dilution is true in that the natural environment, specifically aquatic ecosystems, have capacity to absorb and degrade certain types of pollutants.
 For a river or lake this is referred to as the assimilative capacity; but it takes much more than simple dilution of the pollutant stream to decrease its concentration.
-The water body’s capacity to receive pollutants depends on many other processes (e.g., sedimentation, volatilization, chemical breakdown, microbial breakdown/transformation, and uptake by aquatic plants).
+The water body’s capacity to deal with pollutants depends on many other processes (e.g. sedimentation, volatilization, chemical breakdown, microbial breakdown/transformation, and uptake by aquatic plants).

 Although dilution is an important factor in wastewater management, dilution is not the solution to pollution.

 Yes, there are regulations for the necessary dilution ratio of effluent released into surface waters.
 The type of treatment process and level of treatment used to treat the wastewater also changes the required dilution.
-However, in general, the ratio of effluent volume to surface water volume is 1:10.
+However, in general, the ratio of effluent volume to surface water volume is 1:10 but this may vary by municipalities’ and provincial (e.g. [i]) and territorial legislation.

 Why is dilution important?